zengkeat/Online-photo-gallery-app/README.md

 # Steps to setup the project in your computer:
 ## Step 1:
-1. Download the respository "online-meal-ordering-system"
+1. Download the respository "online-photo-gallery-app"
 2. unzip the folder

 ## Step 2:
-1. Copy and paste the folder "online-meal-ordering-system" into your web server, im using XAMPP but you use anything you want
+1. Copy and paste the folder "online-photo-gallery-app" into your web server, im using XAMPP but you use anything you want
 2. If you using XAMPP:
     - Put the entire folder into folder called "htdocs"